gvegayon/parallel/papers/stata-journal/comments_to_reviewer.md

 > I'm not sure you need this paragraph.
 It isn't bad, but the transition between introducing this roadmap and then introducing another road map immediately after the next section heading seems too lose momentum.

-*   Removed and just introduce the next section.
+*   Removed and just introduced the next section.

 > Perhaps add a reference to when you will discuss the diagnostic tool commands.